Development and characterization of MPGD-based transition radiation detectors: In-Beam Tests

-The three detectors described in the previous section were tested in mixed hadron-electron beam at FTBF, where neither the Micromegas- nor the $\upmu$RWELL-TRD reached sufficient gain to enable a decisive measurement of hadron suppression.
-This limited gain stability observed at FTBF motivated the modification of the Micromegas prototype, where a GEM preamplification stage was implemented.
-Both the triple-GEM and Micromegas-based prototypes had their entrance window and cathode modified to be combined into one cohesive layer following the FTBF campaign.
-This alteration was done as a way to eliminate excess absorption of soft TR photons in the non-sensitive gas gap between these layers.
+The various detectors described in the previous section were tested in mixed hadron--electron beams at FTBF and CERN SPS.
+Neither the Micromegas-TRD nor the $\upmu$RWELL-TRD could reach sufficient signal gain to enable a decisive measurement of hadron suppression.
+This observed signal gain limitation of a single amplification layer motivated the modification of the Micromegas prototype into a hybrid MPGD design, where a GEM preamplification stage was implemented.
+The Micromegas+GEM-TRD also utilized an entrance window of a 5\,$\upmu$m Cu foil adhered to 55\,$\upmu$m Kapton, for direct comparability to the GEM-TRD\_v2 design as discussed in Section~\ref{design}.